yinchunhui-ahu/Location-aware_Deep_Collaborative_Filtering/README.md

 # Location-aware Deep Collaborative Filtering

-Introduction: This is the implementation of our paper:
+This is the implementation of our paper:

 Yiwen Zhang, Chunhui Yin, Qilin Wu*, Qiang He and Haibin Zhu.
-Location-aware Deep Collaborative Filtering for Service Recommendation, IEEE Transactions on Systems, Man, and Cybernetics: Systems (TSMC).
-10.1109/TSMC.2019.2931723, 2019.(SCI-2) [PDF](https://ieeexplore.ieee.org/document/8805172)
+[Location-aware Deep Collaborative Filtering for Service Recommendation],(https://ieeexplore.ieee.org/document/8805172) IEEE Transactions on Systems, Man, and Cybernetics: Systems (TSMC).
+10.1109/TSMC.2019.2931723, 2019.(SCI)

-Author: Chun-hui Yin
+Developer: Chun-hui Yin

 Affiliate: [Big Data and Cloud Service Lab of Anhui University](http://bigdata.ahu.edu.cn)

-Last updated: 2019/1/3
+Last updated: 2019/9/5

 **Please cite our paper if you use our codes.
 Thanks!**